jabichebli/AustralianEarthquakes/README.md

-This folder contains the intellectual property of Jason Abi Chebli in completing the homework sheets and the assignment for FIT3179 - Data Visualisation.
+This folder contains a study I did on Australian Earthquakes.
+See here for more: https://jabichebli.github.io/AustralianEarthquakes/Visualisation2/index.html